 none

-When supplied as the response_type parameter in an OAuth 2.0 Authorization Request, the Authorization Server SHOULD NOT return an OAuth 2.0 Authorization Code, Access Token, or Access Token Type in a successful response to the grant request.
+When supplied as the response_type parameter in an OAuth 2.0 Authorization Request, the Authorization Server SHOULD NOT return an OAuth 2.0 Authorization Code, Access Token, Access Token Type, or ID Token in a successful response to the grant request.
 If a redirect_uri is supplied, the User-Agent SHOULD be redirected there after granting or denying access.
-The request MAY include a state parameter, and if so, the server MUST echo its value by adding it to the redirect_uri when issuing either a successful response or an error response.
-Any parameters added to the redirect_uri SHOULD be query encoded.
-This applies to both successful responses and error responses.
+The request MAY include a state parameter, and if so, the server MUST echo its value as a response parameter when issuing either a successful response or an error response.
+The default Response Mode for this Response Type is the query encoding.
+Both successful and error responses SHOULD be returned using the supplied Response Mode, or if none is supplied, using the default Response Mode.

 The response type none SHOULD NOT be combined with other response types.